outdreamer/build-a-cure/docs/tasks/examples.md

       - check for relevant change-aggregation objects in structure (event objects in a sequence structure)
         - significant date (upgrade, reboot) was within original mtime param which could be a factor in error so mtime param is necessary

-## to generate solution automation workflows
+## generate solution automation workflows

     - combine problem types
       - a reduction/decomposition problem + a filling/aggregation problem = the solution automation workflow 'break a problem into sub-problems, solve sub-problems, aggregate sub-solutions'
     - combine structures & connect structure combinations by problem types